ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 get a deeper understanding of Ray Serve.

-To learn more about how to start a multi-node cluster for your Ray Serve deployments, see :doc:`../cluster/index`.
+To learn more about how to start a multi-node cluster for your Ray Serve deployments, see :ref:`serve-deploy-tutorial`.
 For more interesting example applications, including integrations with popular machine learning frameworks and Python web servers, be sure to check out :doc:`tutorials/index`.